 In past articles, we provided some pretty sobering statistics that demonstrate the dangers associated with asbestos.
-Through the years, workers from a number of industries, including construction, shipbuilding, mining, and automotive repair - just to name a few - have suffered from disease and illness, such as mesothelioma, associated with exposure to asbestos.
+Through the years, workers from a number of industries, including construction, shipbuilding, mining, and automotive repair – just to name a few – have suffered from disease and illness, such as mesothelioma, associated with exposure to asbestos.
 Unfortunately, we also know that the dangers of asbestos were sometimes known, yet hidden from workers.
-Fortunately, the law now provides a remedy to hold wrongdoers responsible to victims.
+Fortunately, the law now provides a remedy to hold wrongdoers responsible for victims.

 Now that knowledge is widespread of the dangerous nature of asbestos, many people believe that it has been banned.
-Such a belief is partly correct, and partly incorrect.
+Such a belief is partly correct and partly incorrect.
 Luckily, the usage of asbestos is now regulated much more closely than it once was.
 However, asbestos is still used widely in a number of industries, and the Occupational Health and Safety Administration estimates that the number of people exposed to asbestos on a daily basis still exceeds one million.
 In this article, we will discuss this issue, along with some of the seminal moments in the legal history of asbestos.

 Litigation and Bankruptcies

-As more lawsuits were pursued by victims of asbestos exposure, more information came to light proving that information concerning the dangers of asbestos exposure had been concealed from workers.
+As more lawsuits were pursued by victims of asbestos exposure, more information came to light, proving that information concerning the dangers of asbestos exposure had been concealed from workers.
 Because it can take years for asbestos-related illnesses to develop, it is widely believed that litigation will continue for many years.
 Fortunately, in addition to the protections provided by the legal system, many laws have been passed to protect Americans from the dangers of asbestos.
 Below are some examples.

 Relevant Laws and Examples of Banned Uses of Asbestos